 The wrong job or living with a toxic person creates lots of stress.

-The Great Recession is technically over, but if you’re like most businesspeople you probably need solutions to rejuvenate yourself and business.
+The economy is again strong but if you’re like most businesspeople you probably need solutions to rejuvenate yourself and business.

 In my experience, many people tend to allow pressures to become stress, and they have a lot of fears – even without realizing it.